 - Continue to change your filters monthly.
 Dirty filters prevent proper air flow throughout your home and can also cause indoor air quality issues.

-- If your home has a ceiling fan switch it on low in the clockwise position (as you look up to the fan) when you are home to push the warm air down to your living spaces.
+- If your home has a ceiling fan switch it on in the counter clockwise position (as you look up to the fan) when you are home to move fresh air around.

 - Set your hot water heater to 120 degrees and make sure to insulate it.
 Insulate the pipe that leads from the water heater at least 5 feet.
 You can save 7-11% of your water heating costs.